What Is Inventory Tracking? Methods, Benefits, & How to Track Inventory

 And when you have a detailed look at your current stock and its movement throughout the supply chain, you’ll be more prepared to make inventory-related decisions (like discontinuing a stagnant SKU or offering discounts, as needed).

-3 difficulties of effective inventory tracking
+3 inventory tracking challenges

 Now that you have an understanding of what inventory tracking is and how it can benefit your business, it’s important to note the difficulties involved with monitoring your various items.
 While it’s true there are a handful of obstacles that can crop up, if you have the proper inventory method in place, you’re sure to get back on *track* in no time.